Consumer Cellular: 2025 Reviews

 Do you get free minutes on nights and weekends?

-As of 2025, all of Consumer Cellular’s plans include unlimited talk, so there’s no need to keep track of your calls and texts.
+As of 2025, all of Consumer Cellular’s plans include unlimited talk and text, so there’s no need to keep track of your calls and messages.

 -